operator-framework/getting-started/README.md

 The following error will occur if your cluster was unable to pull the image:

-**NOTE:** Just for tests purposes make the image public and setting up the cluster to allow use insecure registry. ( E.g `--insecure-registry 172.30.0.0/16` )

 ```sh
 $ kubectl get pod
 NAME                                  READY     STATUS             RESTARTS   AGE